 Who should get the Amazon Echo Buds?

 - Commuters will benefit from Bose’s noise reduction technology.
-While it can’t outperform the Sony WF-1000XM3’s noise cancelling, it’s surprisingly effective and certainly better than passive isolation.
+While it can’t outperform the Sony WF-1000XM3 noise canceling, it’s surprisingly effective and certainly better than passive isolation.

-The Echo Buds are made from plastic, and not the durable plastic we’ve seen with the Jaybird Vista or even the Apple AirPods; no, it’s apparent these aren’t a premium pair of true wireless earbuds.
-Not only does it feel cheap, but the case is silly-slippery and was dropped more times than I care to admit.
+The Echo Buds is made from plastic, and not the durable plastic we’ve seen with the Jaybird Vista 2 or even the Apple AirPods (3rd generation).
+Not only does it feel cheap, but the case is slippery and easy to drop.
 Perhaps it’s a comfort to know that even after multiple drops, the case looks just as it did when I opened the Amazon Echo Buds box.

-The ‘buds are made from an identical plastic and are both adorned with a glossy circular touch panel.
-By default, touch gestures are configured so double-tapping either earbud alternates between noise reduction and passthrough listening modes, and holding your finger on either touch panel accesses your smartphone’s default assistant (e.g. Google Assistant or Siri).
-Even with the option to remap the controls in the Alexa app, these remain some of the least intuitive on-board controls I’ve used.
+A glossy circular touch panel adorns each bud.
+By default, touch gestures are configured so double-tapping either earbud alternates between noise reduction and passthrough listening modes.
+Holding your finger on either touch panel accesses your smartphone’s default assistant (e.g., Google Assistant or Siri).
+You can remap the controls from the Alexa app.

 The earbuds are lightweight and comfortable to wear, assuming you don't have small ears.

-These aren’t overloaded with sensors like the Beats Powerbeats Pro, but there are proximity sensors in both housings for auto play/pause functionality.
-Unlike the Samsung Galaxy Buds which require you to remove both ‘buds simultaneously, removing either Echo Buds earbud will pause media playback.
+These buds aren’t overloaded with sensors like the Beats Fit Pro, but there are proximity sensors in both housings for auto play/pause functionality.
+Unlike the Galaxy Buds Plus and Buds Pro, which require you to remove both buds simultaneously, removing either Echo Buds earbud will pause media playback.